Top spots for whale watching in South Australia

 Spot 1: Encounter Marine Park, Victor Harbour

-A road-trip worthy 12-hour drive from Adelaide, the Head of the Bight’s high cliff-line provides fantastic views for land-based whale-watchers.
+A road-trip worthy 12-hour drive from Adelaide, the Head of Bight’s high cliff-line provides fantastic views for land-based whale watchers.

 The Head of Bight Whale Watching Centre, located within the Yalata Indigenous Protected Area approximately 20km south-east of Nullarbor Roadhouse, is well worth a visit.
-As well as providing information about the types of whales to look for, and interesting facts such as their behaviours, and the types of food they enjoy, the whale watching centre has lunch facilities and a toilet, making it a great spot to pop into.
+As well as providing information about the types of whales to look for, and interesting facts such as their behaviours and eating habits, the centre has lunch facilities and a toilet, making it a great spot to pop into.

 Spot 3: Fowlers Bay Conservation Park

-Another spot to visit on your whale-watching journey on the EP and Far West is Fowlers Bay Conservation Park and the Nuyts Archipelago Marine Park.
-The sleepy seaside township of Fowlers Bay lies approximately 1.5 hours, or 160 km, west of Ceduna, with a very small population of 20 people calling it home.
+Another spot to visit on your whale watching journey on the Eyre Peninsula and Far West is Fowlers Bay Conservation Park and the Nuyts Archipelago Marine Park.
+The seaside township of Fowlers Bay lies approximately 1.5 hours, or 160 km, west of Ceduna, with a very small population of 20 people calling it home.

 Spot 4: Sleaford Bay